• Fact Checked

 Understanding the PCOS-Weight Connection

-Polycystic Ovary Syndrome (PCOS), also known as polycystic ovarian syndrome, affects about 1 in 10 women of reproductive age, making it one of the most common hormonal conditions.
+Polycystic Ovary Syndrome (PCOS), also known as polycystic ovarian syndrome, affects about 1 in 10 women of reproductive age, making it one of the most common hormonal conditions1.
 Despite how common it is, though, it's often misunderstood.
 For example, not everyone with PCOS has ovarian cysts.
 What they do have, though, is a hormonal imbalance that can disrupt regular menstrual cycles and cause irregular periods, increase levels of androgens (aka male hormones), and alter how the body processes insulin and stores fat.

-Insulin resistance is one of the main reasons that people with PCOS struggle to lose weight and may experience weight gain or obesity.
+Insulin resistance is one of the main reasons that people with PCOS struggle to lose weight and may experience weight gain or obesity2.
 When you have insulin resistance, your cells don't respond properly to insulin, or the hormone that helps your body use glucose for energy.
 To compensate, your pancreas produces even more insulin.
 Those elevated blood sugar levels and insulin levels not only promote fat storage (especially around the abdomen) but also trigger more androgen production, which can further disrupt hormones and metabolism.

 If you're thinking, "That sounds like a vicious cycle," that's because it kind of is.
 Excess weight can worsen symptoms of PCOS, while the condition itself makes achieving a healthy weight more difficult.
 It can also increase the risk of developing type 2 diabetes and heart disease.
 Fortunately, there are proven strategies that can help break this cycle and help move the needle on your weight loss goals.